 (This article may or may not contain affiliate links.
 What does that mean?)

-Until recently, Irvine, California has only existed as a blip on our family road-trip map — between the freeway drive from Los Angeles to San Diego.
-We’d see high-rise buildings, malls and hotels whiz by.
+Until recently, Irvine, California has only existed as a blip on our family road-trip map - located between the freeway drive from Los Angeles to San Diego.
+We'd see high-rise buildings, malls, and hotels whiz by.
 Nothing to draw us in.
 Nothing to motivate us to stop.
-Recently however, we decided to put a little time into investigating the area when the Hotel Irvine challenged us to stay in Irvine for a couple days, as their guests, so we could discover those family-friendly activities that prove transformative for families looking to unplug and connect with the more exotic aspects of a city.
+Recently, however, we decided to put a little time into investigating the area when the Hotel Irvine challenged us to stay in Irvine for a couple of days, as their guests, so we could discover those family-friendly activities that prove transformative for families looking to unplug and connect with the more exotic aspects of a city.

 The hotel: Hotel Irvine